shreyasY2k/chatBot/README.md

 * npm start
 # Error Handling
 * After all the above steps if there is any error
-* then goto your node_modules/react-scripts/scripts/start.js folder
+* then goto your node_modules/react-scripts/scripts/start.js file
 * remove the ! sign in the SKIP_PREFLIGHT_CHECK
 * It Should Work Fine
 # Making Your Own Changes